 Term limits were soundly rejected at the Constitutional Convention in Philadelphia.
 They were right.
 The Constitution aims to get professionals into government.

 Term limits remove any hope of building a career in government.

 Myth Busting 101: Congress isn’t overpaid

-Maybe they are paid more than you and me, but compared to what they could be earning elsewhere, they are paid poorly.
-What you cry?
-How can that be?
+Maybe they are paid more than you and me but compared to what they could be earning elsewhere, not so much.

 Curiously, our Founding Fathers expected congressmen, especially senators, to be men of means.
 They felt only wealthy people would be able to afford government service.
-And they would be less susceptible to bribery.
+They would be less susceptible to bribery.

 Skill and experience count

-Writing a law that can stand up to scrutiny by the courts and other members of congress takes years.
+Writing a law that can stand up to scrutiny by the courts and other members of Congress takes years.
 You don’t waltz in from Anywhere, USA and start writing laws.
 Moreover, great legislators are rare in any generation.
 A sane electorate doesn’t throw them away.

 We are not suffering from an entrenched group of old-time pols stopping the legislative process.
-We are suffering a dearth of old guard, the folks who understand how to work with the opposition to make the process work.
-It’s the newly elected morons who are stopping progress.
+We are suffering a dearth of the old guard, folks who understood how to work with the opposition.
+Knew how to make the process work.
+It’s the recently elected morons who are stopping progress.

 Term limits eliminate all chance of having great legislators

-Term limits guarantee a bunch of amateurs — or worse — fumbling their way around congress.
-As soon as they figure out where the toilets are and get reasonably good at their jobs, they’ll be gone.
-Does that make sense?
-Really?
+Term limits guarantee a bunch of amateurs — or worse — fumbling their way around Congress.
+If any of them figure out where the toilets are and actually get good at their jobs (I know, hard to imagine at the moment), they’ll be gone.

 If you think your congressman or senator is doing a crappy job, replace him or her with someone you believe will do better.

-If you don’t elect them, they won’t be in congress
+If you don’t elect them, they won’t be in Congress

 We have term limits.
 These are called elections.
 Throw the bums out.
 Vote for the other guy.
 Term limits were an awful idea in 1788 and they haven’t improved with time.
-You only have to watch the news once or twice to see how our wonderful, inexperienced government is doing.
+You only have to watch the news once or twice to see how our wonderful, government is doing.

-We don’t need term limits.
-We need better candidates, better representatives.
 We need men and women willing to learn the craft, who have ideas and can work with each other and other nations to get America’s business done.
 Our government does not rest on the Presidency.
-It rests on 435 congressmen and 100 senators.
+It rests on Congress.

-The President isn’t supposed to run the country
+The president doesn’t run the country

 Whatever is wrong with Congress, it’s OUR fault

-The 535 members of congress are chosen by us and if you don’t like one, don’t vote for him or her.
+The members of Congress are chosen by us and if you don’t like one, don’t vote for him or her.
 If someone gets re-elected over and over, you have to figure that a lot of people vote for that candidate.
 You may not like him, but other people do.
 That’s what elections are about.

 It’s close to that already.
 Mention going into politics to an ambitious young person.
 Watch him or her recoil in horror.